MicrosoftDocs/cpp-docs/docs/c-runtime-library/locale-names-languages-and-country-region-strings.md

  The code page is the ANSI/OEM code page that's associated with the locale.
 The code page is determined for you when you specify a locale by language or by language and country/region alone.
 The special value `.ACP` specifies the ANSI code page for the country/region.
 The special value `.OCP` specifies the OEM code page for the country/region.
 For example, if you specify `"Greek_Greece.ACP"` as the locale, the locale is stored as `Greek_Greece.1253` (the ANSI code page for Greek), and if you specify `"Greek_Greece.OCP"` as the locale, it is stored as `Greek_Greece.737` (the OEM code page for Greek).
 For more information about code pages, see [Code Pages](../c-runtime-library/code-pages.md).
 For a list of supported code pages on Windows, see [Code Page Identifiers](http://msdn.microsoft.com/library/windows/desktop/dd317756.aspx).

- If you use only the code page to specify the locale, the system default language and country/region are used.
-For example, if you specify `".1254"` (ANSI Turkish) as the locale on a system that's configured for English (United States), the locale that's stored is `English_United States.1254`.
+ If you use only the code page to specify the locale, the user's default language and country/region (as reported by [GetUserDefaultLocaleName](https://docs.microsoft.com/en-us/windows/desktop/api/winnls/nf-winnls-getuserdefaultlocalename)) are used.
+For example, if you specify `".1254"` (ANSI Turkish) as the locale for a user that's configured for English (United States), the locale that's stored is `English_United States.1254`.
 We do not recommend this form, because it could lead to inconsistent behavior.

 A *locale* argument value of `C` specifies the minimal ANSI conforming environment for C translation.
 The `C` locale assumes that every `char` data type is 1 byte and its value is always less than 256.
 If *locale* points to an empty string, the locale is the implementation-defined native environment.